 Conditioned Crawl Space

 Conditioned crawl spaces utilize what are known as ‘vapor barriers’ to keep out external moisture.
 Usually, this vapor barrier is a kind of black plastic sheeting, such as Visqueen, which seals the entire crawl space.
-A thickness of 6mm is usually recommended.
+A thickness of 6mm is recommended.
 Care needs to be taken not to cover up any vents installed to allow some airflow within the house.

 Conditioned crawl spaces are usually a good place to store most items for long periods.